akka/alpakka/docs/src/main/paradox/postgresql-cdc.md

     * fields: List[Field]

 A **Field** is defined as Field(columnName: String, columnType: String, value: String).
 The Scala DSL implements the above classes as Scala case classes.
-Java DSL users get equivalent POJOs.
+The Java DSL provides equivalent **POJOs**.

 ## Usage